CANADA, A NATION OF INNOVATORS

 As conferences evolve and become more interactive and engaging it makes sense to incorporate the best and the brightest into a meeting’s agenda.
-For the Information and Communications Technologies sector, those thought-leaders and innovators are in Canada.
+For the technology sector, those thought-leaders and innovators are in Canada.

 CANADA’S KEY TECHNOLOGY CENTRES